-Action Priority In partnership with local Aboriginal organisations Short facilitate appropriate tourism uses on Aboriginal lands Term and to increase economic participation on country by Ongoing reviewing permissible land uses in the Snowy Valleys Local Environmental Plan
+Action Priority A16 In partnership with local Aboriginal organisations facilitate appropriate tourism uses on Aboriginal lands to increase economic participation on country by reviewing permissible land uses in the Snowy Valleys Local Environmental Plan Short Term and Ongoing

-- · Facilitate rail trail investigation and investment including:; - Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail; and Rail Trail Enhancements (Ongoing). - Commission an Indigenous tourism feasibility study by 2023. - Investigate the need to amend the Snowy Valleys Local Environmental Plan that focuses on the review of zonings and permitted uses to ensure that planning controls are responsive to innovation and change in respect of tourism related undertakings by June 2021. - Examine the need to amend the Snowy Valleys Local Environmental Plan to permit the temporary uses of Council owned land for community/public events and festivals by June 2021. - Investigate needs and opportunities for short-term accommodation product development to serve the Snowy Valleys' visitor market by 2022.
+- M14 Facilitate rail trail investigation and investment including: - Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail with the initial stage focusing on examination of the link from Rosedale to Tarcutta; and Rail Trail Enhancements (Ongoing). - M15 Commission an Indigenous tourism feasibility study by 2023. - M16 Investigate the need to amend the Snowy Valleys Local Environmental Plan that focuses on the review of zonings and permitted uses to ensure that planning controls are responsive to innovation and change in respect of tourism related undertakings by June 2021. - M17 Examine the need to amend the Snowy Valleys Local Environmental Plan to permit the temporary uses of Council owned land for community/public events and festivals by June 2021. - M18 Investigate needs and opportunities for short-term accommodation product development to serve the Snowy Valleys' visitor market by 2022.